aleksey-saenko/MusicRecognizer/README.md

 </p></details>

+## Contributing

+Contributions are welcome and encouraged.
+Please read [Contributing Guidelines](https://github.com/aleksey-saenko/MusicRecognizer/blob/master/CONTRIBUTING.md) to get started.

 ## Translation

 [<img src="https://hosted.weblate.org/widget/audile/multi-auto.svg" alt="Translation progress">](https://hosted.weblate.org/engage/audile/)

-If you'd like to help translate the app into your language, you can do so through [Weblate](https://hosted.weblate.org/engage/audile/).
+If you would like to help translate the app into your language, you can do so through [Weblate](https://hosted.weblate.org/engage/audile/).

-Feel free to correct any errors or suggest better translation options for the current translations.
+Feel free to submit new translations, correct errors, or suggest better phrasing for existing strings.

 ## Donation
 This app is completely free.
 It comes without any ads or other forms of commercial monetization.
 To support ongoing development or simply say thanks, consider making a [donation](https://github.com/aleksey-saenko/MusicRecognizer/blob/master/FUNDING.md).

 ## Building from sources
-Please see [BUILDING.md](https://github.com/aleksey-saenko/MusicRecognizer/blob/master/BUILDING.md) for detailed instructions.
+Please refer to the [detailed build instructions](https://github.com/aleksey-saenko/MusicRecognizer/blob/master/BUILDING.md).

 ## License